ComplexCrisesDb/CCDr/README.md

 #> [1] "1 \\ <..19 ANNEX II comprehensive review.of the Argentine exchange and trade system and reach understandings with the Fund on a schedule for the elimination of existing multiple currency practices. and restrictions on payments and transfers for current international transactions and of the consequent distortions.
 The Government will terminate the system of special rebates for exports to new markets by February 28, 1983, although rebates authorized before that date will continue in effect until their pre-established expiration dates.
 The Government will reduce the minimum foreign financing requirement for private imports, now at 180 days, to no more than 150 days by March 31, 1983, to no more than 120 days by June 30, 1983, and to no more than 90 days by September 30, 1983, and it will eliminate this requirement entirely by December 31, 1983.
 7. During 1983 and through April 1984, the Government will not introduce or modify any multiple currency practice with the following exceptions: (a) any uodification in a multiple currency practice which reduces the differential between the effective exchange rate applied for a given transaction and the official buying or selling rate for the peso in the unified exchange market; and (b) pending the completion of the review mentioned in paragraph 6 above, the continued operation of the existing system of export rebates within the existing range of rates, including the reclassification of exports within that'range of rates.
 8. All external payments arrears will be eliminated as quickly as possible and, in any event, by June 30, 1983.
 Once eliminated, foreign exchange will be provided freely at the official exchange rate for all bona'fide current international payments.
 However, reasonable limits may be applied on the automatic allocation of foreign exchange for foreign travel and,remittances in order to prevent disguised capital outflows. ._.
 9. ..The Government intends to. initiate shortly discussions with i its foreign creditors with a view to achieving a restructuring of Argen'.tina's external public and private debt that would produce an amortiza.tion profile attuned to Argentina's repayment capacity.
 Sincerely yours, Julio Gonzalez de1 Solar Jorge Wehbe President of the Central Bank Minister of Economy of the Republic of Argentina "
 ```

-Compute the document term frequency for all the files in the corpus for the category "Currency\_crisis"
+Compute the document term frequency for all the files in the corpus for
+the category “Currency\_crisis”

 ## TERM FREQUENCIES: compute the indexes